-Sentry’s Savannah – Hilton Head office operates in Chatham, Bryan, Effingham, Liberty and McIntosh Counties of Georgia and Beaufort and Jasper County in South Carolina.
-The operating area stretches from Hilton Head on the north to Brunswick on the south.
-Some of the towns where Sentry manages communities include Savannah, Pooler, Richmond Hill, Darien and Bluffton.
+Sentry’s Savannah office operates in Chatham, Bryan, Effingham, Liberty and McIntosh Counties in Georgia.
+The operating area stretches from South Carolina board on the north to Brunswick on the south.
+Some of the towns where Sentry manages communities include Savannah, Pooler and Richmond Hill.

 Nora Scheer is Division Manager of the Savannah GA Division.
 All Community Managers hold either a Georgia real estate license or they are licensed as a Georgia CAM (Community Association Manager).
-Sentry’s Savannah – Hilton Head office personnel complete nearly 125 hours per year in professional development and education to keep them current on all issues relating to homeowner association operations in Georgia and South Carolina.
+Sentry’s Savannah office personnel complete nearly 125 hours per year in professional development and education to keep them current on all issues relating to homeowner association operations in Georgia.
 Managers have designations from the Community Associations Institute (CAI) and several have earned the Certified Manager of Community Associations (CMCA) certificate and the Association Management Specialist (AMS) designation.

 CommunityPro® is an easy way to make payments, access association documents, view account history, stay informed and more.

 No matter where you live, there is a possibility that disaster may affect your community.
 Be prepared with this list.